Open-Cascade-SAS/OCCT/dox/dev_guides/git_guide/git_guide.md

 @subsection occt_gitguide_3_3 Adding public key in your account

-  Log in on the portal http://dev.opencascade.org and click on 'My account' link to the right.
-  If you have a Contributor status, you will see 'SSH keys' tab to the right.
+Log in on the portal http://dev.opencascade.org and click on **My account** link to the right.
+If you have a Contributor status, you will see **SSH keys** tab to the right.
-  Click on that tab, then click 'Add a public key', and paste the text of the public key (see above sections on how to generate the key) into the text box.
+Click on that tab, then click **Add a public key**, and paste the text of the public key (see above sections on how to generate the key) into the text box.
-  Click "Save" to input the key to the system.
+  Click **Save** to input the key to the system.

+@image html OCCT_GitGuide_V2_image008.png
+@image latex OCCT_GitGuide_V2_image008.png

   Note that a user can have several SSH keys.
   You can distinguish between these keys by the Title field ID; by default it is taken from SSH key comment.
   It is typical to use your e-mail address or workstation name for this field; no restrictions are set by the portal.

-@image html OCCT_GitGuide_V2_image008.png
-@image latex OCCT_GitGuide_V2_image008.png

   Please note that some time (5-10 min) is needed for the system to update the configuration after the new key is added.